 For example, phishing emails often contain spelling and grammatical errors.
 They use an urgent tone, persuading you to take immediate action.
 They may ask for sensitive information, like passwords or credit card numbers.
 Or they might encourage you to follow a link or download an attachment.

-Use caution when viewing emails from an unknown address, and avoid following links or opening attachments unless you have first verified that an email is secure.
+Use caution when viewing emails from an unknown address.
+Avoid following links or opening attachments unless you have first verified that an email is secure.
 It’s always a good idea to visit the website directly if you’re unsure of the legitimacy of an email.

 As a manager or CEO, you can run campaigns to train your employees on recognizing email phishing.
 We perform such campaigns to test our own employees, and we can help you do the same in your company.